I. Understand the Unique Challenges

 - Explore online sober coaching for flexible guidance

-- Hopestream Community – Parenting and Recovery Podcast
+- Hopestream Community – Podcast and resources for parenting and recovery

 Recommended Books

-- My Child & Addiction — A parent-to-parent podcast offering real stories and expert guidance
+- My Child & Addiction — Real stories from families navigating recovery

-- Hopestream Community — Honest conversations about parenting through long-term recovery
+- Hopestream Community — Honest conversations about parenting in recovery

 Gentle Tools to Begin